Pelochus/pelochus-homelab/software/README.md

 ## Jellyseerr
 Overseer fork for Jellyfin.
 Allows easy request of movies and shows through a cleaner, simpler web interface than Radarr / Sonarr or plain qBittorrent.
 Also useful because it combines both Radarr and Sonarr into one webUI.
 Install after Jellyfin and Arr software. **Uses port 5055**

+# Others
+## Homarr
+Web interface for organizing services.
+Quite stylish, simple and provides a pretty organized look for the services running in the server, at least those with some kind of web interface or access without SSH / other protocols such as SMB or VPN.
+Needs extra config through webUI, but is easy and simple.
+Substitutes Organizr, which is worse, less simple and more difficult to configure and install. **Uses port 7575, though it can be better to use 80**

+Homarr can also be used as a simple Docker manager.
+To do this, just add ```- /var/run/docker.sock:/var/run/docker.sock``` to the ```docker-compose.yml``` volumes section

 ## Minecraft
 The Minecraft setup in this script is using this [guide](https://jamesachambers.com/minecraft-java-bedrock-server-together-geyser-floodgate/).
 See this guide for extra details in configuration and running